The Guide to Sheet Metal Fabrication Finishes

 Bended, plated, galvanized, or something else?
 See which finish is best for your sheet metal fabrication project.

 How do you know which finish is best for your sheet metal fabrication project?
-Depending on the sheet metal materials used, various finishing options are available to enhance the part’s appearance, durability, and functionality.
+Various surface finishing options and processes are available to enhance the appearance, durability, mechanical properties, and functionality of a wide range of sheet metal components and metal surfaces.

 Understanding Sheet Metal Finishes